nix-community/nixpkgs-wayland/README.md

   * calls `nix-build build.nix` to build all packages against `nixos-unstable`
   * calls `nix-build build.nixpkgs.nix` to build all packages against `nixpkgs-unstable`
   * pushes to [nixpkgs-wayland on cachix](https://nixpkgs-wayland.cachix.org)

-## Binary Cache

-Packages are built as described in the section above and are published to cachix.

-See usage instructions at [`nixpkgs-wayland` on cachix](https://nixpkgs-wayland.cachix.org).